ustwo/bdd-crossplatform-apps/docs/intro.md

 We consider Cucumber to be an esential part of the workflow.
 The benefits it brings in terms of collaboration far exceed the complexities it adds from a technical point of view.

 Non-technical people disconnect as soon as anything resembling code shows up in the screen.

+Declarative tests and page objects so the codebase is highly reusable across platforms.

 Dirty POs, clean steps.